philrz/super/docs/tutorials/super-for-jq.md

 active_lock_reason  primitive
 ```
 With this list of top-level fields, we can easily explore the different
-pieces of their structure with sample.
+pieces of their structure with `sample`.
 Let's have a look at a few of the
 record fields by giving these one-liners each a try and looking at the output:
 ```
 super -Z -c 'over this | sample head' prs.json